 Executive Director, Teach For America South Louisiana

-Laura Vinsant is a graduate of Louisiana State University and alumna of the LSU Manship School of Mass Communication.
-She was drawn to Teach For America’s mission after tutoring as an undergraduate.
-Laura began her career with Teach For America as a 2007 South Louisiana corps member, teaching second and third grade in Baton Rouge.
-She now leads the South Louisiana region of Teach For America and is committed to ensuring every student in South Louisiana has access to the excellent educational opportunities they deserve.
+Laura Vinsant is a graduate of Louisiana State University’s Manship School of Mass Communication and Harvard Graduate School of Education.
+After tutoring as an undergraduate, she was drawn to Teach For America’s mission.
+Laura began her career as a 2007 South Louisiana corps member with Teach For America, teaching second and third grade in Baton Rouge.
+She now leads the South Louisiana region of Teach For America and is committed to ensuring that every student in South Louisiana has access to the excellent educational opportunities they deserve.

 Laura is a graduate of the 2018 Council For A Better Louisiana Leadership Louisiana Class, is a graduate of the 2015 Baton Rouge Area Leadership Program, and was a 2015 Top 40 Under 40 honoree.
-Laura proudly serves as the Chair of the Leadership Baton Rouge Alumni Board.
-She was recently awarded the Rising Star in Non-Profit Leadership Award by the Baton Rouge Area Foundation.
-Laura is currently enrolled in Harvard’s Graduate School of Education pursuing a degree in Education Policy and Management.
+Laura proudly serves as the Immediate Past Chair of the Leadership Baton Rouge Alumni Board.
+The Baton Rouge Area Foundation recognized her with the Rising Star in Non-Profit Leadership Award.
+She lives in Baton Rouge with her husband, Win, and their three dogs.